 Tricks to Use if Your Pet Refuses to Eat Hay

-In case your rabbits refuse to eat hay, which forms a vital part of their diet, start paying attention to the below-mentioned points:
+In case your rabbits refuse to eat best hay for rabbits, which forms a vital part of their diet, start paying attention to the below-mentioned points:

 Make sure that your rabbit is not eating too many other snacks, and if it is, then reduce the other snacks over a couple of weeks to ensure that your rabbit’s digestive system gets adjusted to eating hay.